 Best days and times to call

 We’ll do our best to meet your preference, but providing broad availability times is appreciated (for example, “Any week day after 4pm” is good.
 “Thursday 29th at 9.30am” is not so good).
-If we call, the call will likely be between December 16th and 31st and will go for 15 minutes or so.
-We know this is a busy time for most families, but that’s just how nature worked this time!
+If we call, the call will likely go for 15 minutes or so.

 How did you hear about us?

 It’s very helpful for us to know how you found us.
-Please be specific, if you can remember.
+Please be specific.

 What kind of life would the new dog have with your family?

 This is a wide open question, so use it to let us know about your family and the situation the new dog will come into.

 What will the new dog’s planned sleeping arrangements be?

 Day to day, where will the puppy sleep?
 Where will the adult dog sleep overnight?
 Inside or outside?
 On your bed?
 A child’s bed?
 Under the covers?
 Under the house?
 What about for daytime snoozes?